Tutorial | Custom step-based scenarios#

 Check the results#

-Once your scenario has been run a few times, you can then check the results:
+Once you’ve run the scenario a few times, you can check the results:

 1. Navigate to the Flow.

-3. Click on Update Sample to force the refresh and have the latest results.
+3. Click on Update Sample to force the refresh and have the latest results from your test runs.

 Dataiku screenshot of adding a custom trigger to a step-based scenario.